Tamjid-Muttaqi/Doctor-Schedule-Management-System/doctor_schedule_readme/README.md

 );
 ```

-## Validation and Verification

-The system includes validation to ensure that required input fields are not left empty and appointment data is handled properly.
-The appointment booking process verifies doctor availability and helps prevent duplicate bookings for the same time slot.

 ## Conclusion

-The **Doctor Schedule Management System** provides an organized desktop-based solution for managing doctors, schedules, appointments, and reviews.
-By using C# Windows Forms and database integration, the system reduces manual work, improves appointment management, and supports different user roles through a structured interface.
+The Doctor Schedule Management System provides an efficient desktop-based solution for managing doctor schedules and patient appointments.
+It supports multiple user roles, prevents appointment conflicts, and integrates database operations with a user-friendly Windows Forms interface.